sunny/graph_attack/README.md

 ## Acknowledgments

-- Hat tip to [Rack::Attack](https://github.com/kickstarter/rack-attack) for the inspiration and the name.
+Hat tip to [Rack::Attack](https://github.com/kickstarter/rack-attack) for the the name.